DisposaBoy/GoSublime/USAGE.md

 If gomake is not in your system path you will have to add the following key/value pair to `Packages/GoSublime/Gomake.sublime-build`:

 "path": "/path/to/go/bin:$PATH",

+The instructions above apply to all example build system configs in `Packages/GoSublime/examples/[BUILD SYSTEM].sublime-build.example`.

 Gofmt
 -----